Upcoming Harry Potter Books, Movies And More: What's Ahead In J.K. Rowling's Magical Universe

 Following the debut of Harry Potter and the Cursed Child, a script book for the play was published, allowing Harry Potter fans to read both parts of the play.
 To be clear, this book is not a novel, however it does contain the full play, for those who aren't able to get to London to see it, or for those who want to relive the theatrical magic in script form.

 Pottermore Essays and eBooks

 J.K.
-Rowling occasionally drops new writings on Pottermore.com, and hopefully that won't cease anytime soon.
-Also, the Harry Potter site recently released a series of ebooks, which include essays from J.K.
+Rowling occasionally drops new writings on Pottermore.com, and hopefully, that won't cease anytime soon.
+Also, the Harry Potter site released a series of e-books in 2016, which include essays from J.K.
 Rowling, some new, some previously published on Pottermore.com.
 Those are out now, and include:

 Fantastic Beasts and Where To Find Them arrived in theaters on November 18, 2016.
 The film is both a spinoff and a prequel to the Harry Potter stories.
 It centers on Newt Scamander (Eddie Redmayne), the wizard and magizoologist responsible for penning the titular textbook that would go on to be studied by Harry, Ron and Hermione, not to mention countless other Hogwarts students.
 The story is set in the 1920s, seventy years before Harry Potter attended Hogwarts.
 Fantastic Beasts follows Newt as he visits New York for what's supposed to be a short stay, but ends up stuck there for longer when his collection of beasts gets loose in the city.
 (Vague spoilers ahead!)